Sarees_For_The_Upcoming_Bridal_Season_WeaverStory

 Kanjeevaram sarees are also known as Kanchipuram sarees, as they are made in the town of Kanchipuram in the southern state of Tamil Nadu.
 These sarees are made of pure silk and are known for their rich and vibrant colours, as well as their intricate weaving.
 Kanjivaram Sarees s are often adorned with zari work, which is a type of zari that uses metallic thread.
 Discover our varied selection of Kanjivarams, all of which are from the iconic Kanchipuram town -

-Black And Silver Handloom Pure Silk Kanjivaram Saree With Korvai Peacock Border
+Handloom Dark Purple Pure Silk And Pure Zari Kanjivaram Saree With Wine Vanasingram Border

 Bandhani Sarees And Dupatta